pulumi/docs/content/blog/managing-containers-on-aws-with-pulumi/index.md

 {{< tweet 1204900986898137088 >}}

-There are two services for running containers in the AWS Cloud, Elastic Cloud Service (ECS) or Elastic Kubernetes Service (EKS).
+There are two services for running containers in the AWS Cloud: Elastic Cloud Service (ECS), or Elastic Kubernetes Service (EKS).
 ECS is a proprietary service for running containers in the AWS Cloud.
-EKS is a managed Kubernetes service for deploying containers in a Kubernetes control plane.
+In contrast, EKS is a managed Kubernetes service for containers using a Kubernetes control plane.
 It has three master nodes distributed across three availability zones to provide high availability.

-ECS is designed to work with other AWS services and provides easier configuration and integration with them while providing high availability.
-In contrast, EKS is a managed Kubernetes service, and because Kubernetes is open-source your infrastructure portable to other cloud providers.
-In addition, Kubernetes can provide fine-grain control over deployed services.
-The choice of which schedule to use depends on your requirements.
+ECS is designed to work with other AWS services and provides more straightforward configuration and integration with them while providing high availability.
+In contrast, EKS is a managed Kubernetes service, and because Kubernetes is open-source, your infrastructure is portable to other cloud providers.
+Also, Kubernetes can provide fine-grain control over deployed services.
+The choice of which scheduler to use depends on your requirements.

 You can create either an ECS or EKS cluster using Pulumi.
-If you wish to use ECS, the Crosswalk for AWS library (@pulumi/awsx) will provide all the primitives you will need.
-In the case of ECS, use Crosswalk for AWS, and for EKS use the Pulumi for AWS.
+If you wish to use ECS, Crosswalk for AWS (@pulumi/awsx) provides all the primitives needed to build infrastructure on AWS.

 ```ts
 import * as awsx from "@pulumi/awsx";